DominikDoom/a1111-sd-webui-tagcomplete/README.md

 ---

-In both configurations, the tags folder contains `config.json` and the tag data the script uses for autocompletion.
+In both configurations, the `tags` folder contains `colors.json` and the tag data the script uses for autocompletion.
 By default, Danbooru and e621 tags are included.
 After scanning for embeddings and wildcards, the script will also create a `temp` directory here which lists the found files so they can be accessed in the browser side of the script.
 You can delete the temp folder without consequences as it will be recreated on the next startup.

 ### Important: